 - Campers bring their own pre-packaged lunches in disposable lunch bags.
-Lunch will be eaten in each bunk's "Home Base", with campers seated 6 ft. apart, not in a communal lunch room.
+Lunch will be eaten in each bunk's "Home Base", with campers seated 3-6 ft. apart, not in a communal lunch room.
 Disposable lunch bags will be kept in the camper's "box" and discarded at the end of each day if not taken home. - Use disposable food service items (e.g., utensils and plates).
 If disposable items are not feasible, ensure that all non-disposable food service items are handled with gloves and washed with dish soap and hot water or in a dishwasher.
-Individuals should wash their hands after removing their gloves or after directly handling used food service items. - Snacks will be a fruit or an individually wrapped item.
+Individuals should wash their hands after removing their gloves or after directly handling used food service items. - Snacks served by camp will be fruit or individually wrapped / prepared items.